 Numbers Count French Fry Activity – I surely did say French fry.
 This activity shows how to make French fry case printables to teach your kids with counting practice for numbers 1 to 10.

-Instant Download: Number Practice Worksheets
+PDF Download: Number Practice Worksheets

 Our Free Number Practice Worksheets set is the perfect number practice preschool pack for numbers 1-20 to help children understand numbers.
-Click the image below for an instant download.

 Jeannette is a wife, mother and homeschooling mom.
 She has been mightily, saved by grace and is grateful for God’s sovereignty throughout her life’s journey.
 She has a Bachelor in English Education and her MBA.
 Jeannette is bi-lingual and currently lives in the Tongan Islands of the South Pacific.
 She posts daily freebies for homeschoolers!